ray-project/ray/doc/source/train/user-guides/checkpoints.rst

 Configure checkpointing
 -----------------------

-Ray Train provides some configuration options for checkpointing.
+Ray Train provides some configuration options for checkpointing via :class:`~ray.train.CheckpointConfig`.
 The primary configuration is keeping only the top ``K`` checkpoints with respect to a metric.
 Lower-performing checkpoints are deleted to save storage space.
 By default, all checkpoints are kept.